-Ragesh Jaiswal, IITD
+Ragesh Jaiswal, CSE, IITD

-Ragesh Jaiswal, IITD COL866: Foundations of Data Science
+Ragesh Jaiswal, CSE, IITD COL758: Advanced Algorithms

 Gaussians in High Dimension

 - A one dimensional Gaussian has much of its probability mass close to the origin. - Does this generalise to higher dimensions? - A d-dimensional spherical Gaussian with 0 means and $\sigma^2$ variance in each coordinate has density: